Rate this article

 Loyalty and sentiment analysis

-To make customers heard and seen long after the initial purchase, ecommerce companies double down on brand loyalty initiatives while also proactively monitoring customers’ reviews to spot areas of improvement and deliver highly relevant messages.
-In particular, ecommerce brands can supplement their commerce personalization strategy with:
+To make customers heard and seen long after the initial purchase, online retailers double down on brand loyalty initiatives while also proactively monitoring customers’ reviews to spot areas of improvement.
+In particular, ecommerce brands can supplement their ecommerce personalization strategy with:

 • Tailored rewards for specific customer actions or special dates, further calibrating loyalty programs and offering tiered discounts.

-• Sentiment analysis that sizes up customer reviews, allows brands to scale responses and offset potentially negative experiences with tailored offerings.
+• Sentiment analysis of customer reviews that allows retail brands to scale responses and offset potentially negative online shopping experiences with tailored offerings.

 Collaborate with our AI team to squeeze maximum value out of personalization and watch your ROI soar

 Some ecommerce companies can take it up a notch and implement an intelligent conversational interface on their websites and in mobile apps.
-By building on customer behavior and data, chatbots can provide assistance on par with human agents in real time.
-That, paired with real-time product notifications, creates a high-touch environment customers are actively seeking today.
+By building on customer behavior and data, AI chatbots can provide assistance on par with human agents in real time.

 But keep in mind that to hit it big, hyper-personalization should be omnichannel, orchestrating a one-to-one experience to customers across all touchpoints, including online, in-store, and mobile.